Evidence‑Backed Benefits of Babywearing

 Infant Cortisol & Long-Term Resilience

-Babies who are carried regularly show lower cortisol and more adaptive stress responses—linked to better emotional regulation and long-term wellbeing.
+Babies who are held regularly show lower cortisol and more adaptive stress responses—linked to better emotional regulation and long-term wellbeing.
+Walking outside while being carried has been shown to consistently lower infant stress more than walking in a stroller.

 → Feldman et al., 2002